Mixbo-zz/relooker/README.md

 # RElooker

 RElooker is a simple Reverse Engineering software designed to visualize binary information with colorful representations and stats.

-Basic editing is also possible.
+Basic editing will also be possible sooner or later.

 100% cross platform, most features are also structure independant.